dkwasny/AnsibleConfig/README.md

 Run Ansible (from one of the VMs)
 ---------------------
-1. SSH into the VM you wish to run Ansible from and clone this repo.
+1. Vagrant SSH into the VM you wish to run Ansible from and clone this repo.

+        vagrant ssh <machine>

+1. Generate a SSH key for the vagrant user.

+        ssh-keygen
+        # Mash enter until the key is made

 1. Copy the vagrant user's SSH key to all VMs (including the one you are on)

         # This is just an example command